sirmx100/metasploit_rc/README.md

 ```

-As you can see this bad boy is ready armed with 120 different attacks and if you've missed an update on your browser then just visiting this page you would become a victim.
+## As you can see this bad boy is ready armed with 120 different attacks and if you've missed an update on your browser then just visiting this page you would become a victim.

-## UPDATE ALL THE TIME!!!
+### UPDATE ALL THE TIME!!!

-# Our beef hit:
+**Our beef hit**

-As you can see below the beef javascript attack allowed me to redirect my iPhone's browser to the "BrowserAutoPwn URL" listed at the bottom of the running metasploit modules:
+## As you can see below the beef javascript attack allowed me to redirect my iPhone's browser to the "BrowserAutoPwn URL" listed at the bottom of the running metasploit modules:

 ``` beef:
 [20:07:59][*] 300 modules enabled.